peddidhanush/simple-php-mvc-with-twig/readme.md

-**After Cloneing goto app directory and run composer install in commandpromt** **Db values are set in the config folder**
+**After Cloneing goto app directory and run composer install in cli** **Db values are set in the config folder**